 A sales forecast is a prediction of what’s to come for your sales team, including closed deals and revenue.
 By using past data, industry trends, and other info, you can make more accurate predictions on what your year ahead will look like.

-With so many methods and formulas for calculating sales forecasts, if you need some extra help, you can always rely on EngageBay’s CRM.
+With so many methods and formulas for calculating sales forecasts, if you need some extra help, you can always rely on EngageBay’s CRM for small business.
 Best of luck and may your company have a more fruitful 2020 through forecasting your sales.